Natural Burial Explained

 Natural burial is experiencing something of a revival today.
-It is gaining more attention in states where there is also a greater awareness, and undertaking, to be more sustainable and protect our planet and its resources.
+It is gaining more attention in states with greater awareness and undertaking to be more sustainable and protect our planet and its resources.
 There is also a growing interest in home funerals or family-led funerals.
 Read more about conducting a DIY Funeral.

 The main reasons people consider a green burial are:

 Let’s explore these reasons in a little more detail.

 Those who opt for a natural burial often seek a simpler, more holistic approach to death care.
 They want simple funeral arrangements that have a minimal intervention on the body and provide a lasting green impact on the planet.

 There are options for the deceased to be buried with a seedling, allowing a tree to grow from the remains of someone who passed.
 This does seem a wonderful legacy to re-oxygenate our planet and have a long-term memorial arboretum.

 Cost – Is Natural Burial cheaper?